1946 California gubernatorial election

 The 1946 California gubernatorial election was held on November 5, 1946.

-It is notable for the incumbent Governor, Earl Warren, being nominated by both the Republican and Democratic parties, as well as the Progressive Party.
+It is notable for the incumbent Governor, Earl Warren, being nominated by both the Republican and Democratic parties.
 Subsequently, Warren won re-election effectively unopposed, receiving more than 90% of the vote.
-He was the first Governor of the state to win two elections since Hiram Johnson in 1914.
+He was the first governor of the state to win two elections since Hiram Johnson in 1914.

-Primaries
+Primary election results

 Republican primary

 The Republican primary occurred on June 5, 1946.
 Incumbent Governor Earl Warren won 91.10% of the vote.

 Democratic primary

 The Democratic primary occurred on June 5, 1946.
-Despite being a Republican, Earl Warren won 51.93% of the vote and won the Democratic nomination.
+Despite being a Republican, Earl Warren won 51.93% of the vote and the Democratic nomination.